sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 If these recommendations are implemented, the business can:

 - Improve profit margins by addressing loss-making sub-categories such as Tables and optimizing pricing or cost structures
-- Increase profitability by focusing on high-performing product segments like laptops and phones
+- Increase profitability by focusing on high-performing sub-categories such as laptops and phones
 - Reduce financial losses by fixing underperforming regions such as Punjab and Tamil Nadu
 - Improve sales team effectiveness by scaling strategies used by top performers like Soumya and Pooja